Ex-White House Economist Alan Krueger Dies; Saw Lessons For Economy In Rock Music

 Krueger, who also served as an economist in the Labor and Treasury departments, specialized in workforce economics.
 He conducted influential research on the opioid epidemic and showed that raising the minimum wage need not cost jobs.
 His research on the value of an elite college degree was being cited last week in connection with the admissions fraud scandal.

-Krueger was also a music fan who researched the increasingly winner-take-all economics in the entertainment industry — work that was featured in a speech he gave at the Rock & Roll Hall of Fame in Cleveland.
+Krueger also was a music fan who researched the increasingly winner-take-all economics in the entertainment industry — work that was featured in a speech he gave at the Rock & Roll Hall of Fame in Cleveland.